’90 Day Fiance: Before The 90 Days’ Season 2 Cast Involves Newcomers & Familiar Faces

-90 Day Fiance: Before the 90 Days’ Season 2 premieres Sunday night, inviting viewers to follow the relationships of seven couples who have met online but not face-to-face and live in different countries.
+90 Day Fiance: Before the 90 Days’ Season 2 premieres Sunday night, inviting viewers to follow the relationships of seven couples who met online but not face-to-face and live in different countries.
 One travels to the other’s country to try to build a relationship and kick off the K-1 visa process.
 The new season includes some faces that fans saw in Season 1 along with some new faces.
 Here’s who you can expect to see on your small screen according to International Business Times.

 Thirty-three-year-old Rachel and 34-year-old Jon met when he joined her for a duet on a virtual karaoke app.
 Things have gone well between the two since then despite the fact that Rachel, who lives in New Mexico, has given birth since they met.
 Having never met in person, England-born Jon is not the father but is said to be okay with Rachel getting out of another relationship so soon before they met and raising a child that isn’t his.
 He apparently has a skeleton or two in his closet that Rachel intends to confront him about before deciding whether or not to marry him.